mikestichling/numeric_squence_calculator/README.md

 * open NumericSequenceCalculator.sln
 * Build the application
 * Run the tests using NUnit 3 Test Adapter
-* Run the application using visual studio
+* Run the application using Visual Studio

+### Running

+You can point your browser to `http://localhost:56033/index.html` once the application is built and running.

+If you want to test the API independently from the Frontend, you can point your browser to `http://localhost:56033/swagger/ui/index` and start interacting with the methods on the API. [swagger.io/](http://swagger.io/).
+Swagger is a framework for testing and navigating an API.

 ### Deploying

-Deploy the app is as simple as pushing the latest changes to github.
+Deploy the app is as simple as pushing the latest changes to GitHub.
 Azure will trigger a deployment at the latest push.